 ITP Lab and Research

 Information Transmission and Processing Laboratory (ITP Lab) is in the School of Electrical and Computer Engineering at the Georgia Institute of Technology.
-The ITP Lab investigates both fundamental and applied issues in statistical signal processing and machine learning for communications.
-Currently, the ITP Lab focuses on cross-layer optimization for spectral- and energy-efficient networks, cognitive radios and opportunistic spectrum access, mmWave and THz communications, and vehicle networks.
+The ITP Lab investigates both fundamental and applied issues in machine learning and statistical signal processing for communications.
+Currently, the ITP Lab focuses on machine learning for joint signal detection and decoding, big data processing for wireless networks, vehicle communications, and practical issues in 5G networks and IoT.

 Joining ITP Lab

 For Ph.D.
 Students with Graduate Research Assistantship (GRA)